python/devguide/triaging.rst

 Stage
 '''''
-What is next to advance the issue forward.
+What is needed next to advance the issue.
 The *stage* needn't be set until it is clear that the issue warrants fixing.

 test needed
-    The bug reporter should post a script or instructions to let a triager or developper reproduce the issue. needs patch
+    The bug reporter should post a script or instructions to let a triager or developer reproduce the issue. needs patch
     The issue lacks a patch to solve the problem (i.e. fixing the bug, or adding the requested improvement).